Leave Encashment Dilemma: Should It Be Based on Full Salary or Just the Basic?

 preeti-sadaiya

-I am doing a survey on the leave encashment policy.
-Please suggest leave encashment should be calculated on full monthly salary or Basic salary?
+I am conducting a survey on the leave encashment policy.
+Please suggest whether leave encashment should be calculated based on the full monthly salary or the basic salary.

 My company has 70 employees.
 I want to know what other companies of similar employee sizes are following.